 It’s not clear exactly what causes the toxic effects, but just one sultana, raisin or current can be toxic, so real caution should be taken with foods that contain them.

-Dog owners who suspect that their pet has eaten dried fruit or grapes should not wait for any symptoms or signs to appear before contacting your veterinarian immediately.
+Dog owners who suspect that their pet has eaten dried fruit or grapes should not wait for any symptoms or signs to appear before contacting the veterinarian immediately.
 Treatment needs to be administered straight away before the toxins in the fruit can be digested.
-Your Vet will possibly induce vomiting and probably prescribe charcoal tablets, however, if symptoms have developed your dog may need to be placed on a drip and monitored at the surgery.
+Your Vet will possibly induce vomiting and probably prescribe charcoal tablets.
+However, if symptoms have developed, your dog may need to be placed on a drip and monitored at the surgery.
 As a rule, symptoms will begin to display between 6 to 24 hours after the dog has eaten any dried fruits.
-However, in some cases, the problems might not take effect for several days, which means that in more serious cases, kidney failure is a real issue.
+However, in some cases, the problems might not take effect for several days, which means that kidney failure is a real issue in more serious cases.

-While Easter is a fun time for all the family, the treats that we love to enjoy can present a real threat to our pets.
-Be aware at all times of what they are eating, to make sure they come to no harm.
+While Easter is a fun time for all the family, the treats we love to enjoy can present a real threat to our pets.
+Be aware at all times of what they are eating to make sure they come to no harm.

-Don’t think you’re being kind by sharing your Hot Cross buns or chocolate Easter Eggs with your pet, it’s not worth the risk of losing them– instead treat them to a pet-friendly alternative that they will enjoy just as much, otherwise, you might be in line for a very expensive Easter holiday.
+Don’t think you’re kind by sharing your Hot Cross buns or chocolate Easter Eggs with your pet.
+It’s not worth the risk of losing them– instead, treat them to a pet-friendly alternative that they will enjoy just as much.
+Otherwise, you might be in line for a costly Easter holiday.

 You may also be interested in our Spring Dangers article.